cvan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 I had intended to write a rant about deploying web components, but it was pretty simple in the end.

-1. Install the element in to my project
+1. Install the element from within my project:

 ```
 npm install sharebutton --save
 ```

-2. Add it into my build deployment.
+2. Add it into my build deployment:

 ```
 install: